Getting SSI Disability Benefits for Your Child

 Are Your Child’s Functional Limitations Marked and Severe?

-If your child's medical condition doesn't meet the requirements of a disability listing, your child might still be deemed disabled if Social Security finds the child's functional limitations "marked and severe."
+If your child's medical condition doesn’t meet the requirements of a disability listing, your child might still be found disabled if Social Security finds the child’s functional limitations "marked and severe."
 The limitations must severely affect your child's ability to function on a daily basis.

 Specifically, your child must have an extreme limitation in one area of functioning or serious limitations in two areas of functioning.
-The areas of functioning (called domains) that Social Security looks at include learning, finishing tasks, interacting socially, and getting around and moving objects.
+The areas of functioning (called "domains") that Social Security looks at include learning, finishing tasks, interacting socially, and getting around and moving objects.

 Examples of children with extreme functional limitations include: